Leonel-R/Madlib-Project/README.md

 ### **Guess the Number!**

 Fun mini game where user will guess a number between 1-10 with useful hints.
-After first game is completed, a second game will commence where the computer will guess your number between 1-10.
+After the first game is completed, a second game will commence where the computer will guess your number between 1-10.

 ### **Rock, Paper, Scissor**